CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

     CyVerse and larger scientific community, not the quality of your data.
 This is not a peer review process.

-**Possible validation actions:**
+**Possible validation actions**

 -   If the curator determines that minor changes are needed, they may make those changes themself.
 -   If the curator determines that substantive changes are needed, they will contact you with required changes.
 -   If the curator determines that your dataset is not appropriate for the Curated Data section of the Data Commons (e.g., because it belongs in NCBI), you will be notified.
 -   If the curator determines that the dataset is adequately organized and the DataCite metadata are accurate, they will provide a DOI, and you will be notified of the DOI and the final dataset location.